ST4NSB/part-of-speech-tagging/README.md

 ## Library Arhitecture
 <img src="./docs/images/arhitecture.png" width="600">
-More info about the system at .../part-of-speech-tagging/docs/Documentatie_pos_tagging.docx (in Romanian)
+More info about the project & the library at .../part-of-speech-tagging/docs/Documentatie_pos_tagging.docx (in Romanian)

 ## Demo Application
 To run the demo Open & Run: **Program.cs**